alexiszamanidis/zsh-git-fzf/README.md

     **remove**

     -   Remove a worktree

         -   Run the following command: `git-fzf worktree remove`
         -   After executing the command above, select a working tree from the fzf results and the selected worktree will be removed

+        **Restrictions**

+        -   You cannot delete the same Worktree as the one you are currently working on

     **list**